galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 {: .hands_on}

-First, we will evaluate the plot corresponding to the RNA STAR alignment scores (figure 6), which will allow us to easily compare the samples to get an overview of the quality of the samples.
+First, we will evaluate the plot corresponding to the RNA STAR alignment scores (fig. 6), which will allow us to easily compare the samples to get an overview of the quality of the samples.
 As a general criteria, we can consider that good quality samples should have at least 75% of the reads uniquely mapped.
 In our case, of samples have unique mapping values over 90%.

 ![Figure 04.
 RNA STAR alignment stats plot](../../images/differential_isoform/star_alignment.png "RNA star alignment stats plot.
 Note that STAR counts a paired-end read as one read..")

-Now we can have a look at the **RSeQC** results;  we will evaluate the RSeQC **Read Distribution plot** (figure 7).
+Now we can have a look at the **RSeQC** results;  we will evaluate the RSeQC **Read Distribution plot** (fig. 7).

 ![Figure 05.
 RSeQC read distribution plot](../../images/differential_isoform/rseqc_read_distribution_plot.png "RSeQC read distribution.
 This module will calculate how mapped reads were distributed over genome feature (like CDS exon, 5’UTR exon, 3’ UTR exon, Intron, Intergenic regions).")